The Track (2025 film): Awards

 At the 31st Sarajevo Film Festival, it won the UniCredit Audience Award for Best Documentary Film.

 At the 2025 Vancouver International Film Festival, the film won the Tides Award for Outstanding Canadian Feature Documentary and also received an honourable mention for the Arbutus Award for best British Columbia film.

 The film was longlisted for the 2025 Jean-Marc Vallée DGC Discovery Award.
 It won the TIDES Award for Best Documentary film at the 2025 Vancouver International Film Festival.

+The film received a Canadian Screen Award nomination for Best Feature Length Documentary at the 14th Canadian Screen Awards in 2026, and Edo Van Breemen was nominated for Best Original Music in a Documentary.